Introduction

 that no harm is done?
 Maybe, like the parents in the example above, we just

-the fraud, the theft, the abuse, the murders even, that support our habits.
+the fraud, the theft, the abuse—the murders even—that support our

-Conveniently out of our sight, no harm is done.
+habits.
+Conveniently out of our sight, “no harm” is

-you dont want to see the children who have to see their parents prostitute
+drug abuse.
+Maybe you don’t want to see the children who have to see

-themselves for affection, money, or drugs.
-Maybe you dont want to see
+their parents prostitute themselves for affection, money, or drugs.
+Maybe

-the children who are physically, sexually, and emotionally
+you don’t want to see the children who are physically, sexually, and

 abused